Primary Care Review Course for Nurse Practitioners

 This course is designed for clinicians who want to:

-Refresh core knowledge after time away or a role transition
+Refresh core knowledge after time away or during a role transition.

 Learning objectives